How to keep learning alive (and fun) this winter

 posted by: Guest Blogger

-As a mom and an educator for the past 17 years, I know that students might not be very interested in schoolwork over their winter break.
+As a mom and an educator for the past 17 years, I know that students might not be very interested in schoolwork when they are not in school.
 The key is to find ways to enjoy your time off as a family and continue learning at the same time.

 At Colorado Connections Academy online public schools we take a personalized approach to learning for all students, evaluating each student’s learning style, skills, and interests and developing an academic road map for success.
 You can take this same approach to winter learning, tailoring activities to your individual child’s interests and finding any opportunity to bring learning experiences to life.

-Here are some of my tried-and-true activities to reinforce learning over the winter break while spending some quality family time together:
+Here are some of my tried-and-true activities to reinforce learning this winter while spending some quality family time together:

 Family tree time